flatironinstitute/disBatch/Readme.md

 `disBatch.py` requires the `kvsstcp` package, which should be installed in python's path, or placed in this directory.
 You can simply clone this git repository with `--recursive` (or run `git submodule update --init` if you've already cloned it).

-disBatch is designed to support a variety of execution environments, from a local collection of workstations to large clusters managed by job schedulers.
+disBatch is designed to support a variety of execution environments, from your own desktop, to a local collection of workstations, to large clusters managed by job schedulers.
 It currently supports SLURM and can be executed from `sbatch`, but it is architected to make it simple to add support for other resource managers.

-You can also run directly on one or more machines over ssh by setting an environment variable:
+You can also run directly on one or more machines by setting an environment variable:

     DISBATCH_SSH_NODELIST=localhost:7,otherhost:3